JoSchae/nestjs-server/setup/setup-instructions.md

 nest generate service user
 ```

-This gives use a new user-folder with our files and already adds the controller, service and module to their respective files.
+This gives us a new user-folder with our files and already adds the controller, service and module to their respective files.

-The first thing we will create are our functions to create & update users and to return their data.
+The first thing we'll create are our functions to create & update users and to return their data.
 For that we go into our **user.service.ts** file:

 ```typescript
 import { forwardRef, Inject, Injectable, Logger } from '@nestjs/common';